ember-learn/guides-source/guides/release/tutorial/autocomplete-component.md

 #### Filtering Data Based on Input

-In the above example we use the `init` hook to seed our initial listings by calling the `filter` action with an empty value.
+In the above example we use the `constructor` to seed our initial listings by calling the `filter` action with an empty value.
 Our `handleFilterEntry` action calls a function called `filter` based on the `value` attribute set by the input helper.

 The `filter` function is passed in by the calling object.
 This is a pattern known as closure actions.